Aliases for MUC4 Gene

 GeneCards Summary for MUC4 Gene

 MUC4 (Mucin 4, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC4 include intrahepatic cholangiocarcinoma and cholangiocarcinoma.
-Among its related pathways are O-linked glycosylation and Transport to the Golgi and subsequent modification.
+Diseases associated with MUC4 include Intrahepatic Cholangiocarcinoma and Cholangiocarcinoma.
+Among its related pathways are Diseases associated with O-glycosylation of proteins and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
 GO annotations related to this gene include ErbB-2 class receptor binding and extracellular matrix constituent, lubricant activity.
 An important paralog of this gene is SUSD2.

 UniProtKB/Swiss-Prot for MUC4 Gene